happyacro/happyacro-dos/README.md

 - Emulated Machine: 1997 Pentium 1 @ 166MHz (DOSBox Cycle Setting: 20500 cycles).
 Output: 24,800 acronyms per second.
 - Non-emulated Machine: 2014 MacBookPro11,2 Intel(R) Core(TM) i7-4980HQ CPU @ 2.80GHz (single threaded).
 Output: 2,000,000 acronyms per second.

-Run configuration:

-- Environment: DOSBox 0.74 running on MacBook Pro Late 2014 15" model.
-- I used the [TOPBENCH](https://dosbenchmark.wordpress.com/) instead of MIPS.COM program as directed [here](ttps://www.dosbox.com/wiki/4.77_MHz) and played with the configured cycle count to get DOSBox operating close to the desired clock speed for each run.
-MIPS.COM's math gets funny after the multiplier goes over 25x.
+*Run configuration:*

 - All runs were done with the word "team" as the acronym
 - Word file is from [here](https://github.com/dwyl/english-words).
 It has ~470K words in a 4MB text file.
 - I ran with print frequency of 100,000.

+*Emulated Environment Notes*

+- Environment: DOSBox 0.74 running on MacBook Pro Late 2014 15" model.
+- I used the [TOPBENCH](https://dosbenchmark.wordpress.com/) instead of MIPS.COM program as directed [here](ttps://www.dosbox.com/wiki/4.77_MHz) and played with the configured cycle count to get DOSBox operating close to the desired clock speed for each run.
+MIPS.COM's math gets funny after the multiplier goes over 25x.
 - Executable for emulated machines was compiled with the open watcom 1.9 compiler mentioned earlier in this document.

+*Non-Emulated Enviornment Notes*

 - Executable for non-emulated machine was compiled with `g++ happyacro.cpp` (gcc didn't like undefined _max fn, whatever).

 # License